Behaviour Issues in CBD

 Airlie Bank homestead and farm was vacant and a target for vandals, when Advance Morwell undertook to restore it to its former glory.
 Advance Morwell received government employment funding to restore the homestead.
 This fund was supplemented by a grant from the then Latrobe Shire and by money raised from a public appeal.
 Airlie Bank Homestead was restored under the guidance of Max Williamson and Advance Morwell.
 A number of working bees, the first on August 28 1999, cleared the overgrown garden area.
 Restoration of the homestead started on October 11 and was completed for the official opening on April 16, 2000.

 Since its restoration Airlie Bank homestead has been home to Dad’s War Stuff, a collection of World War 1 memorabilia collected by George Auchterlonie, a Light Horseman and former Morwell Shire President.
-More recently, it has been the base for the Carers Association, and from July 2010 - 2017 it has housed “Bev’s Wonderworld of Dolls”.
+More recently it has been the base for the Carers Association and from July 2010 - 2017 it housed “Bev’s Wonderworld of Dolls”.

 The homestead has been recognised by Latrobe City Council as an important part of our heritage and has been included in the City’s Heritage register.

 Shop Morwell Booklet

-Following receipt of a grant from the Victorian Government and the Latrobe City Council, Advance Morwell faciliated the production of a booklet called "Shopping in and Around the Morwell CBD" All CBD businesses were listed and have been given a copy of the booklet, which was also distributed to local acommodation providers and tourist attractions.
+Following receipt of a grant from the Victorian Government and the Latrobe City Council, Advance Morwell facilitated the production of a booklet called "Shopping in and Around the Morwell CBD" All CBD businesses were listed and have been given a copy of the booklet, which was also distributed to local accommodation providers and tourist attractions.

 Reintroduction of Christmas Carols in Morwell